UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-update_schemas               | Update already installed schemas, formelements and stylesheets: yes (1) or no (0) credential_files             | Location of Yoda credentials files temporary_files              | List of temporary files for cleanup functionality
+update_schemas               | Update already installed schemas, formelements and stylesheets: yes (1) or no (0) credential_files             | Location of Yoda credentials files temporary_files              | List of temporary files for cleanup functionality metadata_schemas             | List of metadata schemas to install on the system

 ### Deposit module configuration